All Programs

 The Mayerson JCC Jewish & Israeli Film Festival presents a diverse, inspiring lineup of award-winning films and engaging, educational programming that connects to Jewish and Israeli stories.

-• These films are not rated and are recommended for mature audiences.
-Only film, not special feature, runtimes are noted.
+• Only film, not special feature, runtimes are noted.
 All times listed are Eastern Time.

 Film Festival ticket sales, as well as virtual content, will take place on the Eventive platform.
 If you have attended past Film Festivals or already have an Eventive account, you will be prompted to login; if you are new to Eventive, please create an account.